Pragmatic UX Design

 A Problem-Solving Framework

 Most challenges that pop up within a mature product stack have already been solved in the past.
-A well-rounded design system serves as a framework for solving problems in a consistent and time-efficient manner.
+A well-rounded design system serves as a framework for solving problems in a time-efficient manner.

 A seasoned designer knows when to stretch or break the boundaries of the system if needed and how to retroactively apply the updated principles back into the system for future use.